3 years full-time (plus optional placement year)

 There are a number of Study Abroad options at York.
 Here are some of the many opportunities you'll find here at the University:

-Modules are taught in small groups over a full term.
+Modules are taught in small groups (typically 15-22 students).
 Much of the course content is developed alongside ongoing staff research so what you learn keeps pace with the constant changes in music culture and technology.

 Each module is made up of intensive tutor-led sessions and usually includes a combination of lectures, seminars, performances, workshops, classes, discussions and group study.
 With the support of the module tutor, you will then produce a portfolio of work in response to these taught sessions.